mui/mui-x/docs/data/data-grid/row-grouping/row-grouping.md

 ### Grouping non-groupable columns programmatically

-The columns with `colDef.groupable` set to `false` could be grouped programmatically by initialiing, passing in the `rowGroupingModel` prop, or updating `rowGroupingModel` by the API method `setRowGroupingModel` to generate read-only row groups.
-The users could not alter such groups from the UI.
+To apply row grouping programmatically on non-groupable columns (columns with `groupable: false` in the [column definition](/x/api/data-grid/grid-col-def/)), you can provide row grouping model in one of the following ways:

+1. Pass `rowGrouping.model` to the `initialState` prop.
+This will [initialize the grouping](/x/react-data-grid/row-grouping/#initialize-the-row-grouping) with the provided model.
+2. Provide the `rowGroupingModel` prop.
+This will [control the grouping](/x/react-data-grid/row-grouping/#controlled-row-grouping) with the provided model.
+3. Call the API method `setRowGroupingModel`.
+This will set the aggregation with the provided model.

-In the following example, the column `company` is not groupable from the UI but the `rowGroupingModel` prop is passed to generate a row group.
+In the following example, the column `company` is not groupable from the UI but the `rowGroupingModel` prop is passed to generate a read-only row group.

 {{"demo": "RowGroupingReadOnly.js", "bg": "inline", "defaultCodeOpen": false}}